Youhoney/Rails-Tutorial-Anki-Deck/README.markdown

 4. Within Anki, select File-->Import
 5. Navigate to and select the Rails-Tutorial-Anki-Deck.apkg

-To get a quick idea of what the cards contain, check out Rails-Tutorial-Anki-Deck-Quick-Look.txt.
+### To get a quick idea of what the cards contain
+Check out Rails-Tutorial-Anki-Deck-Quick-Look.txt.
 This text document is _not_ a replacement for the actual Anki package; it doesn't contain images, or an indication of which cards should be double-sided.

-About Anki:
+### About Anki
 http://en.wikipedia.org/wiki/Anki
 Anki is a spaced repetition flashcard program.
 Anki (暗記) is the Japanese word for "memorizing".